Herd to conduct national search for replacement

 Herrion received his bachelor's degree in psychology from Merrimack in 1989.
 As an undergrad he competed in both basketball and baseball for the Warriors.
 He worked as a student assistant coach in 1986-87.
 He also served two seasons as the junior varsity coach at Cambridge Ridge and Latin High School in Cambridge, Mass.

 A native of Oxford, Mass., Herrion was a three-year letterwinner in both basketball and baseball at Oxford High School.
 Herrion hails from a coaching family.
 His father, the late Jim Herrion, was a successful high school coach in the New York City Catholic League before becoming an assistant coach at Holy Cross and later the head coach at Worcester Polytechnic Institute.
-His older brother Bill is currently the head basketball coach at the University of New Hampshire (2005-).
+His older brother Bill is currently the head basketball coach at the University of New Hampshire (2005-), one of six pairs of brothers serving as head coaches at division I schools.
 Bill has also served head coaching stints at both East Carolina (1999-2005) and Drexel University (1991-99).